 Football has the highest betting limits because the sport is covered extensively in the media and there are no surprises for the odds compilers.
 The mainstream betting sports with live TV coverage will have relatively high limits.
 Limits can vary for leagues within a sport.
 Maximum potential payouts for betting accumulator bets on matches in the English Premier League will be much higher than for an obscure league with fewer media coverage.

-The cash out facility offered by bet365 mirrors exchange betting as it gives the customer the chance to accept a bet on an acca at reduced odds.
+The cash out facility gives the customer the chance to accept a bet on an acca at reduced odds.
 Customers are presented with a scenario in which they cannot lose if a bet has not reached expiry and say one selection has not played.
 With betting exchanges, bettors can close a bet to guarantee a profit or minimise a loss.
 The objective of trading is to create a win-win situation and this is mirrored in accepting a cash out offer.

 Timing is key with regards outstanding fixtures and the status and score line of a game.
 A goal causes big odds fluctuations and the value of the cash out option changes.
 If one of the outstanding teams in an acca scores their win odds fall and the chances of the bet winning increase.
 These price changes are reflected in the value of the cash out option but odds can shift the other way.
 When to cash out a betting accumulator bet is a constant issue as events directly affect odds and the amount of the cash out return.